iaretechnician/barebones-masterserver-wiki/Game-Server-Tutorial-(uNET).md

 ## Implementing IGameServer interface

 Our game server is only valid when it implements `IGameServer `interface.
 If you're using uNET HLAPI, general implementation is already written for you in script **`BMUnetGameServer.cs`**, this is what we'll be using to set things up faster.

+1. Create a new script in `MasterserverTutorial > Scripts`, and call it **TutGameServer.cs**

+2. Make sure your newly created class extends `UnetGameServer`.
+To do that, you'll need to implement two methods: `OnServerUserJoined` and `OnServerUserLeft`.
+These methods are called when authenticated user joins and leaves a game.

+3. Call `TutNetworkManager.SpawnPlayer(client.Connection, client.Username)` in the `OnServerUserJoined`.
+As you might have guessed, this will spawn players character when player successfully joins the game.
+OnServerUserJoined is called when the player has officially joined the game.

+    Here's what your script should look like:

+    ```C#
+    using Barebones.MasterServer.Unity;

+    public class TutGameServer : UnetGameServer {

+        /// <summary>
+        /// Called, when user successfully passes to game server
+        /// </summary>
+        protected override void OnServerUserJoined(UnetClient client)
+        {
+            TutNetworkManager.SpawnPlayer(client.Connection, client.Username);
+        }

+        /// <summary>
+        /// Called, when user leaves a game server
+        /// </summary>
+        protected override void OnServerUserLeft(UnetClient client)
+        {
+        }
+    }
+    ```

+4. Create a new empty game object as a child of **Networking **object and call it **GameServer**
+5. Attach a newly created component to it.

+    At this point, if you try to run the game, it will behave as it did earlier, except for a thrown error, which says that there's no BMNetworkManager in the scene, that's expected, and will be fixed in the next step

+6. Edit **TutNetworkManager **to extend **BMNetworkManager**, instead of the regular NetworkManager.
+You will also be required to delete OnServerAddPlayer method, so go ahead and do it.
+Your file should only contain `SpawnPlayer `method

+    :information_source: BMNetworkManager script is pretty much the same as the regular NetworkManager, but instead of forcing you to override methods, it triggers events, to which other components can subscribe.
+TutGameServer component we've created earlier is one of those subscribers.

+:warning: Now, if you try to launch the game, your _**player characters will not be spawned**_.
+This is because in order to allow players to join, game server must first be registered to Master, and then opened to public.
+In the next steps, we'll use some of the "helper components" to automate this process for us.
+If you want to do it manually, here are the general steps you'll need to take.